khulnasoft/khulnasoft/doc/admin/observability/index.md

 ## Support

-For help configuring observability on your Sourcegraph instance, use our [public issue tracker](https://github.com/sourcegraph/issues/issues).
+For help configuring observability on your Khulnasoft instance, use our [public issue tracker](https://github.com/sourcegraph/issues/issues).